-California State University, Stanislaus ' Stockton Center offers upper division courses that earn full academic credit and lead to selected baccalaureate and master's degrees and credentials.
-Currently, courses are offered in Sociology, Business, Public Administration, and Teacher Education.
-The Stockton Center also hosts a Criminal Justice Degree Program through University Extended Education.
+California State University, Stanislaus Stockton Center offers upper division courses that earn full academic credit and lead to selected baccalaureate and master's degrees and credentials.
+Currently, courses are offered in Psychology, Sociology, Business, Public Administration, and Teacher Education.
+The Stockton Center also hosts Criminal Justice and Social Science Degree Programs through University Extended Education.
 Many students attending classes in Stockton can complete their degrees without the need to commute to the CSU Stanislaus main campus in Turlock.
-Most classes are offered in the late afternoon or evening, making it convenient for working adults to attend.
+Further, most classes are offered in the late afternoon or evening, making it convenient for working adults to attend.

 From the mid-1970s to the present, the Stockton Center boasts more than 10,000 alumni.
 A typical Stockton Center student is a 32-year-old adult, employed full-time, who is returning to college to complete an undergraduate degree or pursue a graduate degree, certificate, or credential.
 Many Stockton Center students have completed their lower division courses at a community college and transferred to the Stockton Center to complete their degree.
 Stockton Center students report they chose Stockton Center for its programs, location, and affordability.